mozilla/mozdef-event-framework/docs/source/usage/deployment.rst

   5. In the description field, add “Authentication token used by the Webhook app to post events”.
   6. For type, select “SecureString”.
   7. For value, paste the value from the app’s configuration from your webhook's configured authentication token.
-  8. Add a Tag with key: Project and value: MozDef-EF-<environment>, then create the parameter.
+  8. Add a Tag with key: Project and value: <project>-<environment>, then create the parameter.

     .. note:: The rest of these steps are not needed if you will not use Github in your workflow.